-The Final Review Committee Panel shall not contain members of staff from a College in which the student is studying, or anyone who has had prior involvement in the case.
+The Final Review Committee Panel shall not contain members of staff from a Faculty/School in which the student is studying, or anyone who has had prior involvement in the case.
 Normally, the Committee will meet in private.

 As soon as is reasonably practicable after the appointment of the Final Review Committee Panel, the Secretary shall:

-- invite the student and where relevant, the student’s College, to provide, by a prescribed deadline, any evidence, written statements, statements of witnesses or other documents in support of their case which shall also be presented to the Final Review Committee.
+- invite the student and where relevant, the student’s Faculty/School, to provide, by a prescribed deadline, any evidence, written statements, statements of witnesses or other documents in support of their case which shall also be presented to the Final Review Committee.
 At a meeting of the Final Review Committee, the Chair has discretion to declare inadmissible any evidence received after the prescribed deadline;

 - invite the student to notify the Committee Secretary of any special requirements;